5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   }
 ]
 ```
-* 404 - Containers were not found.
+* 404 - ContainerImages were not found.
 * 500 - An error occurred.

 ### POST Data/ContainerImage
-Create a new container entity.
+Add new ContainerImage entity.

 Param: